dambach/sudown/.github/ISSUE_TEMPLATE/submit-your-thesis-.md

 ---
 name: Submit your thesis!
-about: Link to your thesis you built using {thesisdown} or another forked version
+about: Link to your thesis you built using {sudown} or another forked version
 title: Thesis by ...
 labels: ''
 assignees: ismayc